Włodzimierz Wolski

-Włodzimierz Wolski (9 October 1824, Pultusk – 29 July 1882, Brussels) was a Polish poet, novelist, translator, and librettist.
+Włodzimierz Wolski (9 October 1824, Pułtusk – 29 July 1882, Brussels) was a Polish poet, novelist, translator, and librettist.
 He is best known as the author of the libretto to Stanisław Moniuszko's opera Halka.

 He grew up in Warsaw and published his poems and prose in magazines there.
 He took part in the January Uprising and settled in Brussels after the defeat.